AGCB/dionysus/README.md

 #### Store
-..the 10 people and the 100 messages taken from 2 `.json` files found in `./json` One complication I ran across was having this data spread across 2 objects.
-My solution was to make them both sibling arrays.
+..the 10 people and the 100 messages taken from 2 `.json` files found in `./json`

 #### Asc/Desc
 - one of those moments where you walk away from the screen for a few and ideas pop in....